ryan801/forex_spread_trading/README.md

 - Create a simple web UI to view status
 - Implement position sizing based on account balance
 - Add stop-loss logic for protection

+---

+# Disclaimer
+This is for educational purposes and does not claim any ROI or model completeness nor accuracy.